Organizing Your Resume

 Ideally, your work history will demonstrate that you are a creative problem-solver who enhances your firm's bottom line.
 Whenever possible, quantify your achievements.
 If you were a hiring manager, which of the following entries would you find more impressive?

-a) Developed a new
+a new seasoning product

 The second description uses numbers to quantify the accomplishment, providing a context that helps the interviewer understand the degree of difficulty involved in the task.
 Numbers are a powerful resume tool that will help you draw attention to your accomplishments.
 Always quantify your successes.
 Here are three comman ways to do that:

-ISP that reduced corporate online costs by 15%.
+a new ISP that reduced corporate online costs by 15%.

-activities, ensuring that employees were paid on time.
+with payroll activities, ensuring that employees were paid on time.

-for a new student government group.
+25 members for a new student government group.

 By quantifying your accomplishments, you'll show prospective employers exactly what you can contribute to their organization.